 Fill the bucket with water and turn on the air pump to avoid forgetting once you start catching.

 Most often, the shrimp will be in shallow water between the dock and the shoreline.
+However, don’t pack bait for shrimp as it is not necessary when shrimping.

 Look in the water for any obstructions the net can be caught on.
 The last thing you want to happen is entangling your net on the sea bottom and lose or rip a hole in it.